gregavola/tumblrPHP/README.md

 oAuth for PHP (included in this repo)<br />

 # Getting Started
-Follow the instructions in <code>index.php</code> for a detailed example of the OAuth authentication.
+Follow the instructions in <code>oauth_examples/..</code> for a detailed example of the OAuth authentication.
+If you want basic authentication examples, please see the <code>basic_examples/..</code> folder.

 <br />After obtaining the Authentication tokens, if you want to make authenticated calls you just need to use the following method: